Data protection declaration & data protection notice

 Right of objection against data processing for the purposes of direct advertising

-We process your personal data for the purposes of direct advertising.
-You are entitled to object to the processing of your personal data for purposes of this kind of advertising at any time; this also applies to profiling if this is connected with this kind of direct advertising.
-If you object to the processing for the purposes of direct advertising, we will no longer process your data for these purposes.
-You can submit an informal objection that should preferably be sent to:
+We process your personal data for the purpose of direct marketing.
+You have the right to object at any time to the processing of your personal data for such marketing purposes; this also applies to profiling to the extent that it is related to such direct marketing.
+If you object to the processing for direct marketing purposes, we will no longer process your personal data for these purposes.
+The objection may be submitted in any form and should preferably be addressed to:

 BORRIES Markier-Systeme GmbH